 The weather in the latter part of September was very hot and sultry.
-The most of the sittings of Parliament were held on the open common, under the great marquee of Captain Cook, in the presence daily of a concourse of the people, who took the most intense interest in the proceedings.

-It reminded those read in English history of the early Law things and Wittenagemots of the Danish and Anglo-Saxon ancestors of the British people.
+The most of the sittings of Parliament were held on the open common, under the great marquee of Captain Cook, and in the presence daily of a concourse of the people, who took the most intense interest in the proceedings.
+It reminded those familiar with English history, of the early Law Things and Wittenagemots of the Danish and Anglo-Saxon ancestors of the British people.